relari-ai/continuous-eval/docs/src/content/docs/metrics/Retrieval/LLM-Based/llm_context_coverage.md

         "Lyon is a major city in France.",
         "Paris is the capital of France and also the largest city in the country.", ],
-    "ground_truths": ["Paris is the largest city in France and Marseille is the second largest."], }
+    "ground_truth_answers": ["Paris is the largest city in France and Marseille is the second largest."], }

 metric = LLMBasedContextCoverage(LLMFactory("gpt-4-1106-preview"))